Read this article in Speed Reading Mode

 Day 12: Investigate hashtags.
 The weird and wonderful world of hashtags might seem baffling, but if you use Twitter, Instagram or even Facebook, you need to have an idea of which ones your personas actually respond to.

 Look some up, see if the content they’re connected to matches the kind of content you want to share and be associated with.
 Then make a list of the most useful and popular hashtags for your industry.
-A useful guide to finding and using hashtags can be found here.
+A useful guide to using hashtags can be found, here.

 Day 13: Take an inventory of in-house content that you can share.
 This means blog posts, white papers, case studies, infographics, videos – anything that you’ve created to appeal to your personas.
 You’re going to use this inventory to share from, so make sure these things have live URLs or landing pages.